bigcode-project/octopack/README.md

 --allow_code_execution \
 --save_generations \
 --trust_remote_code \
---mutate_method instruct-qa \
+--mutate_method octocoder \
 --load_data_path generations_humanevalexplaindescribepy_octocoder.json \
 --save_generations_path generations_humanevalexplainsynthesizepy_octocoder.json \
 --metric_output_path evaluation_humanevalexplainsynthesizepy_octocoder.json \
 --max_length_generation 2048 \
 --precision bf16
 ```
 - HumanEvalSynthesize is an extension of HumanEval.
 If you would like to run with the original HumanEval prompt that relies on pure function continuation you can use the flag `--mutate_method continue`.
-OctoCoder uses `--mutate_method instruct-qa`.
+OctoCoder uses `--mutate_method octocoder`.

 3. **Evaluate:** If you have only created generations without evaluating them (e.g. by adding the `--generation_only` flag), you can use the notebook at `evaluation/run/humanevalpack_evaluation` or [this colab](https://colab.research.google.com/drive/1tlpGcDPdKKMDqDS0Ihwh2vR_MGlzAPC_?usp=sharing) to evaluate the generations.
 It contains a section for each programming lanuage where it installs the language first and then given the path to your generations evaluates them providing you with the pass@k scores.